 Hogarth Primary School fosters a safe and inclusive environment for children to learn and thrive.
 Through our PSHE and RSE curriculum and dedicated, caring staff, our pupils will gain the vital skills that they need to navigate their daily lives in secondary school and beyond.
-They will leave Hogarth Primary School displaying our school values of being a respectful, reflective, resilient and a responsible learner.
+They will leave Hogarth Primary School displaying our school values of being a respectful, reflective, resilient and a responsible learner and be ready for a diverse world.